 Getting good relationships with certain galleries has helped to create new opportunities.
 This is particularly true with the Devon Guild of Craftsmen where I have taken part in numerous exhibitions and which I have used as a testing ground for new designs and types of work.
 The Rostra Gallery in Bath has also been important to me giving me large featured exhibitions and taking me to the Affordable Art Fairs in Bristol and London for several years.
 They were also the first gallery I ever approached and was accepted to exhibit in.

 I am now a full-time maker with outlets including The Devon Guild of Craftsmen in Bovey Tracey, The Craft Centre and Design Gallery in Leeds, Studio One in Edinburgh, The Biscuit Factory in Newcastle, the Cider Press Centre in Dartington and the Gallery on the Square in St Ives.

 In 2012 I embarked on my first public commission for Frenchay Hospital in Bristol creating a wall of over-sized enamelled leaves and seedheads cascading down the surface of an outer wall of an inner courtyard in one of the hospital buildings.

-I was elected as a member of the Devon Guild of Craftsmen in 2007.
+I was elected as a member of the Devon Guild of Craftsmen in 2007, becoming a Trustee in 2014.
 I became a full member of the British Society of Enamellers in 2009 and an Associate Craftsman member of The Guild of Enamellers in 2011.
-I am also a member of Arts & Business’ Visual and a Fusion member of Design Factory.

 I hope to expand my ranges in the future.
 I also wish to explore new creative avenues such as the scalpel-cut line drawings that fill my mind, but for which I have limited time to create at the present.
 I would also like to do more commissions.